Setting the right prices for your holiday home is a combination of art and science.

 Of course the fundamental difference is that we do not have an unlimited supply- I can’t reduce August weeks to £199 and order another 10,000 to sell so my job is certainly to be a salesman and in fact more like a fish salesman as my product will go off on a certain date and I can’t keep it in a warehouse for next year.
 This is handy as my first business was selling fish and I spent a lot of my working life selling business equipment and software.

 Many businesses operate on a fairly simple margin basis, buying washing machines at a price and selling them for 10% more and you compete by buying cheaper or squeezing your margin.
-The right price for a holiday let is not related to the costs it is simply what someone will pay for it.
-This can lead to an interesting discussion with an owner who may say they need higher prices as they have a mortgage to pay.
-The response, of course, is that if we thought we could get a higher price we would charge it.
-If we have two identical homes we charge the same for them regardless of whether one is mortgage free and the other has 80% finance.
+The right price for a holiday let is not related to the costs; it is simply what someone will pay for it.
+The price can however be related to owner requirements:

-The average holiday cottage is going to be empty for 20+ weeks so everyone has a base price that they don’t go below but do be careful with this.
-Before you say ‘I’ll only make £100 so it isn’t worth it for the wear and tear’ consider that there can be more value than just money to having a guest stay.
+The average holiday property is going to be empty for 20+ weeks so everyone has a base price that they don’t go below but do be careful with this.
+Before you say ‘I’ll only make £300 so it isn’t worth it for the wear and tear’ consider that there can be more value than just money to having a guest stay.
 Every person through the house is someone who will go home and tell their friends and family about it and may return.
 The house gets an airing, a blast of heat and a clean and crucially you give the work to your caretaker.
-Remember that not bothering for the winter is a bit of a slap in the face to someone who cares for your property and almost certainly could really use the money especially at Christmas.
+Remember that not bothering for the winter is a bit of a slap in the face to someone who cares for your property and almost certainly could really use the money especially in the lead up to Christmas.

-You would think that a few tens of pounds either way wouldn’t make a difference if you like a cottage but it really can.
-It’s not that the guest can’t afford it the key is that they may be looking at a number of choices that they can’t make up their mind about.
-There’s no better illustration of this effect than the chocolate bar market- you would think if you want a Twix you’d buy one (I don’t even know what they cost) but it’s extremely price sensitive with a few pence on the shelf lifting sales for one bar over another.
+You would think that a few percent either way wouldn’t make a difference if you like a property but it really can.
+It’s not that the guest can’t afford it, the key is that they may be looking at a number of choices that they can’t make up their mind about.
+There’s no better illustration of this effect than the chocolate bar market- I’d imagine that if you want a Twix you’d buy one (I don’t even know what they cost) but apparently it’s an extremely price sensitive market with a few pence on the shelf lifting sales for one bar over another.